Lone Star Park

-Lone Star Park is a horse racing track and entertainment destination located 1/2 mile north of Interstate 30 on Belt Line Road in Grand Prairie, Texas.
-Lone Star Park has two live racing seasons every year; the spring Thoroughbred season generally runs from early April through mid-July, and the Fall Meeting of Champions generally runs from early September through mid-November.
+Lone Star Park is a horse racing track and entertainment destination located 1/2 mile north of Interstate 30 on Belt Line Road in Grand Prairie, Texas, United States.
+It has two live racing seasons every year; the spring Thoroughbred season generally runs from early April through mid-July, and the Fall Meeting of Champions generally runs from early September through mid-November.

 History

 In 1992 Grand Prairie voters approved a half-cent sales tax to assist in financial bonds to build a racetrack.
 Shortly thereafter, the city created a sports authority (the Grand Prairie Sports Facilities Development Corp.), which would own the track and lease it to a track operator.

 Physical attributes

 Lone Star Park covers 315 acre, and includes Bar & Book for simulcasting of racing worldwide.
 The track has a one-mile (1.6 km) dirt oval and a seven-furlong turf track, and has accommodations for 1,600 horses across 32 barns.
 The climate-controlled grandstand has a seating capacity of roughly 8,000 people.